jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 -b <SUPER-REFERENCE_BAM>
 ```

-The resulting files wre then loaded into to assess the ratio of all streptococus reads to amylase binding protein-like reads as in `02-scripts.backup/051-streptococcus_superreference_to_amylase_comparison.Rmd`
+The resulting files were then loaded into to assess the ratio of all _Streptococcus_ reads to amylase binding protein-like reads as in `02-scripts.backup/051-streptococcus_superreference_to_amylase_comparison.Rmd`

 ### 12.3 HUMANn2

-In addition to the taxonomic profile, the funcitonal profile of dental calculus
+In addition to the taxonomic profile, the functional profile of dental calculus
 microbiota may provide insight into host evolutionary patterns.
 The functional
 profile of a metagenomic sample is determined by the gene content of species
 that are present.
 The program HMP Unified Metabolic Analysis Network 2 (HUMAnN2,